 Most employers choose to make matching contributions up to three percent of the employee’s participation level.
 Only the employees who are eligible and who chose to make contributions will be able to get an employer contribution, which will be a matching contribution.
 You are allowed to reduce the 3 percent salary limit to an even lower percentage, but you are not allowed to decrease it below 1 percent.
 You are also not allowed to decrease the 3 percent salary limit beyond 2 full years out of the 5 year time span that ends during the calendar year where the reduction is in place.

 Alternatively, Simple IRA rules allow employers to make non-elective contributions.
 These are set at two percent of your eligible employee’s total salary.
 With this option, you are required to make the two percent contribution whether or not your employee participates in salary deductions.
-The upper salary limit to consider is set at two hundred and eighty five thousand dollars in 2021.
+The upper salary limit to consider is set at three hundred five thousand dollars in 2022.

 Simple IRA Deadlines.
 Employers must deposit non-elective and matching contribution by the same deadline of their federal tax return.
 Contributions from salary reductions must be deposited within the Simple IRA at least 30 days after the employee would have normally received a paycheck.

 |Date||Contribution Limit Under 50||Contribution Limit – over age 50||Deadline|